prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 * `{"U__my_2E_utf8_2E_metric", "U__my_2E__label"="value"}`
 * `{"my_dot_utf8_dot_metric", "my_dot_label"="value"}`

-There will be a configuration setting to specify which of the replacement schemes might be in use.
+The escape_formats flag mentioned above enables the behavior and specifies which of the escaping schemes might be in use.
 If an administrator knows that no metrics will use the `U__` pattern, it can be safely skipped.
 Hypothetically, if additional replacement patterns are found, they could be easily added to the list of possible configuration options as a minor update.